-The ISR Covid-19 Anniversary Blog will run throughout March and April 2021.
-This will explore the effects of the pandemic on our research communities over the past year, and make predictions as to its lasting impacts.
-We have invited the bloggers from the original Covid-19 blog to update their piece, alongside new pieces examining the longer term and hidden aspects of the pandemic.
-If you would like to contribute to this incarnation of the blog, then please see the instructions below.
+The ISR Covid-19 Anniversary Blog ran throughout March and April 2021 and explored the effects of the pandemic on our research communities over the past year, and made predictions as to its lasting impacts.
+We invited the bloggers from the original Covid-19 blog to update their piece, alongside new pieces examining the longer term and hidden aspects of the pandemic.

 If you would like to submit a post – please do so via ISR@edgehill.ac.uk